-If a student hits another with an intent to harm or attempts to flee, they will be sent home immediately.
+If a student hits another individual with an intent to harm or attempts to flee, they could be sent home immediately.
 If a student is sent to the Dean's office for another offense, but is unable to calm themselves down within a reasonable amount of time, their family will be called and asked to pick them up.
 If a student is continuously disrupting the learning environment, whether in a Buddy Room or in their own classroom, CIP will contact a student's family to send the student home for the day.
-Please note that if a parent is asked to come in and pick up a student during the day such that the student will miss 1⁄2 of the instructional time on that day or more, then that student will be considered to have been suspended for that day.